anouarh/gainz-geek-blog/content/posts/2019-04-11/index.md

 ### BCAA dosage and losing weight

 **One or two servings** are the general recommended dosage for losing weight.
-However, if you're doing faster workouts, It is advised to add in another serving (*So 2 for standard exercices, 3 for fasted*).
+However, if you're doing fasted workouts, It is advised to add in another serving (*So 2 for standard exercices, 3 for fasted*).

 ### BCAA dosage and how active you are

 So how much BCAAs should you take?
 It depends on your level of activity:
 - **For relatively active people** (*2-3 weight training sessions per week*): One serving before and a second one after your workout is usually enough.
-- **For very active people** (*+3 days per week*): Add in another serving right after bed to help with muscle recovery.
+- **For very active people** (*+3 days per week*): Add in another serving right before bed to help with muscle recovery.
 - **For the extremely active** *(~6 days per week*): The suggested number is generally 4, provided you spread those servings throughout the day.

 ### BCAA dosage and your gender, How much BCAAs for women?